noludlamini/25-5-clock/README.md

 ## Live Demo

-You can view the live version [here](https://noludlamini.github.io/25-5-clock/) (replace with your GitHub Pages URL after publishing)
+You can view the live version [here](https://noludlamini.github.io/25-5-clock/)

 ## How to Use